staxrip/staxrip/docs/generated/commands.rst

     * - filepath <string>
       - The filepath may contain macros.

-.. option:: -ShowMediaInfoBrowse
+.. option:: ShowMediaInfoBrowse

     Shows a Open File dialog to show media info.

-.. option:: -ShowMediaInfoFolderViewDialog
+.. option:: ShowMediaInfoFolderViewDialog

     Presents MediaInfo of all files in a folder in a list view.

-.. option:: -ShowMessageBox:mainInstruction,content,icon
+.. option:: ShowMessageBox

     Shows a message box.